Contact Us

 • Community: Altos de la Olla

 Daniela shares, “Since I have this job, I am more independent, more social, and creative.
 It amazes me to see that I now can take a piece of raw brass and transform it into something beautiful,” said Daniela.
-“I can help my mom, and my younger brother, but most of all, I now can make sure my little girl, Ashley, will have a good education.”
+“I can help my mom and my younger brother, but most of all, I can now make sure my little girl, Ashley, will have a good education.”

 Sulema Benitez